wellspringcp/wellspring/07-military/07-military.md

 - All such purchases shall only occur if diplomatically agreed to by the government of the neighbouring polity.
 - After being purchased all such natural resources shall be the same as all other natureses under the jurisdiction of `WS`, and shall form a normal part of the territory and `casus belli` of `WS`.

-It follows that Utopia shall not accept such solicitations for purchase from persons whose natures is indefensible with `WS`'s military capabilities in the present and for a reasonably foreseeable future.
+It follows that `WS` shall not accept such solicitations for purchase from persons whose natures is indefensible with `WS`'s military capabilities in the present and for a reasonably foreseeable future.

 ## War supply routes and logistics